 Benefits Description You pay After the calendar year deductible Inpatient hospital and inpatient residential treatment centers (RTC) (cont.)
-High Option Standard Option Other facility services and supplies: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Services provided by a hospital or residential treatment center (RTC) (\$100 per admission deductible applies) Non-PPO: 35% of the Plan allowance Note: We limit covered facilities for medically necessary substance abuse treatment to a hospital and/or RTC.
-Non-PPO: 25% of the Plan allowance (\$300 per admission deductible applies) Outpatient hospital High Option Standard Option Services such as partial hospitalization or intensive day PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance treatment programs Non-PPO: 25% of the Plan allowance Non-PPO: 35% of the Plan allowance Emergency room - non-accidental injury High Option Standard Option Outpatient services and supplies billed by a hospital for PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance emergency room treatment Note: We pay Hospital benefits if you are admitted.
-Non-PPO: 25% of the Plan allowance Non-PPO: 35% of the Plan allowance Services we do not cover High Option Standard Option Not covered: All charges All charges Services by pastoral, marital, drug/alcohol and other counselors including therapy for sexual problems Treatment for learning disabilities and mental retardation Telephone therapy, including therapy by remote video connection, such as SkypeTM • Travel time to the member's home to conduct therapy Services rendered or billed by schools, half way houses, sober homes, or billed by their staff Marriage counseling Services that are not medically necessary Applied Behavior Analysis (ABA)
+High Option Standard Option Note: We only cover a private room if we determine it to PPO: Nothing (No deductible) PPO: 15% of the Plan allowance be medically necessary.
+Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
+The remaining balance is not a covered expense.
+If the hospital only has private rooms, we will cover the private room rate.
+Non-PPO: Nothing (No deductible) Non-PPO: 35% of the Plan allowance Note: When the facility bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
+Other facility services and supplies: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Services provided by a hospital or residential treatment center (RTC) (\$100 per admission copayment applies) Non-PPO: 35% of the Plan allowance Note: We limit covered facilities for medically necessary substance abuse treatment to a hospital and/or RTC.
+Non-PPO: 25% of the Plan allowance (\$300 per admission copayment applies) Outpatient hospital High Option Standard Option Services such as partial hospitalization or intensive day PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance treatment programs Non-PPO: 25% of the Plan allowance Non-PPO: 35% of the Plan allowance Emergency room - non-accidental injury High Option Standard Option Outpatient services and supplies billed by a hospital for emergency room treatment PPO: 10% of the Plan allowance Non-PPO: 25% of the Plan PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan Note: We pay Hospital benefits if you are admitted. allowance allowance Services we do not cover High Option Standard Option Not covered: All charges All charges Services by pastoral, marital, drug/alcohol and other counselors including therapy for sexual problems Treatment for learning disabilities and mental retardation • Travel time to the member's home to conduct therapy Services rendered or billed by schools, half way houses, sober homes, or billed by their staff Marriage counseling Services that are not medically necessary Applied Behavior Analysis (ABA)